On this Page:

 General Application Process:

 The Writers Workshop hires graduate student writing consultants each semester.
-Our graduate consultants receive 33%, 25%, or 17% teaching assistantships which require 13, 10, or 7 hours a week, respectively.
-We also hire Graduate Hourly consultants, which typically involves 5-10 hours per week.
-Other requirements include a pre-semester orientation in August or January and 5 staff meetings during the semester.
+Our Graduate Writing Consultants receive 33%, 25%, or 17% teaching assistantships which require 13, 10, or 7 hours a week, respectively.
+Our most common appointment is 25%.
+We occasionally hire Graduate Hourly consultants, which typically involves 5-9 hours per week.
+Graduate Writing Consultants provide assistance to undergraduate and graduate students from across the disciplines on documents like class papers, graduate school application materials, cover letters and resumes, theses and dissertations, and manuscripts for publication.

 Preferred qualifications for this position include:

-• At least one year of prior teaching or tutoring experience.
+- At least one year of prior teaching or tutoring experience at the college level.

 Illinois is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, sex, sexual orientation, gender identity, age, status as a protected veteran, or status a as a qualified individual with a disability or criminal conviction history.
 Illinois welcomes individuals with diverse backgrounds, experiences, and ideas who embrace and value diversity and inclusivity.